FrostDigital/fruster-api-gateway/docs/interceptors.md

 An interceptor can be invoked either during incoming request handling or for post processing the outgoing response.

-> Important: At the moment API gateway only implements request interceptors!

 ## Defining interceptors in configuration

 Each interceptor needs to be defined in API gateway configuration.
 Naming of the env var is convention based so all configuration starting with `INTERCEPTOR_` will be parsed as an interceptor.